This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 - https://host[:port] — TLS upstream; port defaults to 443 if omitted

-- http://host[:port] — cleartext upstream over h2c; port defaults to 80 if omitted.
-HTTP/1.1 upstream is not yet supported.
+- http://host[:port] — cleartext HTTP/1.1 upstream; port defaults to 80 if omitted.
+Mixed http:// and https:// backends are supported within the same upstream pool.

 Health Check Configuration